Salt… And More Salt

 Salt Can Cause Health Problems

-We take in way more salt than we should and it is causing health problems.
-Some still believe that we need salt and that was true in the olden days as our diets were short in iodine and table salt had iodine added to it to prevent goiter and mental retardation.
+We take in way more sodium than we should and it is causing health problems.
+Some still believe that we need it and that was true in the olden days as our diets were short in iodine and table salt had iodine added to it to prevent goiter and some intellectual disabilities.
 But today we take in way more than our 3 grams per day (on average about 3-5 times this amount) and processed foods are the largest culprits.
 According to the American Heart Association website 90% of our grocery bill is spent on processed foods.

 Having Too Much Salt